You-Gao/Blog/_books/2024-07-19-what-time-is-this-place.md

 ## Encountering Time

 In contrast with the previous section, "*encountering time*" focuses more on how we relate and orient ourselves to time.
-What differs here is how the memory and experience are used. "*Accounting time*" was about the relation of changes that created time. "*Encountering time*" is about recognizing patterns we use to orient ourselves "*temporally.*"
+What differs here is how the memory and experience are used. "*Accounting time*" was about the relation of changes creating time. "*Encountering time*" is about recognizing patterns we use to orient ourselves "*temporally.*"

 Turning on the lights when you get home after work, looking outside the window and seeing the city lit up, or even the scent of a candle.
 These experiences "*guide*" us throughout the day and act as cues for where we are in time.